trannhukhoinguyen/online-talkative/src/data/conversations/echoed_whispers.md

 character: "velvet-rush"
 ---

 **Echoed Whispers** is Velvet Rush’s evocative sophomore conversation, weaving themes of connection and storytelling with soulful melodies and rich harmonies.
-This record deepens her presence in the neo-soul field.
+This record deepens her presence in the neo-soul fields.